3EEEs/EdgeGuard-Hybrid-Intelligence/docs/USER_MANUEL.md

 ## How to Run the Software
 1) Activate the Environment: Ensure your virtual environment is active (source env/bin/activate

-2)Navigate to the Project Root :
+2) Navigate to the Project Root :
 Ensure that you are in highest level of project directory

 3) Launch Web Dashboard Front End and BackEnd